-One of the better preserved of Cornwall’s many stone circles, and the furthest west.
-Its name comes from the Cornish for elder tree, the '–un' probably from oon, ‘downs'.
+Boscawen-un is one of the best preserved of Cornwall’s many stone circles, and the furthest west.
+Its name comes from the Cornish for elder tree, the '–un' probably from 'oon', which means 'downs'.
 Now it is approached down a ferny path, fairly hidden away.
 But once inside the stones, the powerful sense of location asserts itself.
-Most of Penwith’s stone circles have nineteen stones, the number of years in the lunar cycle.
+Most of Penwith’s stone circles have 19 stones, the number of years in the lunar cycle.